Cardiac RehabilitationSkip to the navigation

 - American College of Sports Medicine (2010).
 Exercise prescription for patients with cardiac disease.
 In WR Thompson et al., eds., ACSM's Guidelines for Exercise Testing and Prescription, 8th ed., pp. 207–224.
 Philadelphia: Lippincott Williams and Wilkins.

 - Balady GJ, et al. (2007).
 Core components of cardiac rehabilitation/secondary prevention programs: 2007 update.
-A scientific statement from the American Heart Association Exercise, Cardiac Rehabilitation, and Prevention Committee, the Council on Clinical Cardiology; the Councils on Cardiovascular Nursing, Epidemiology and Prevention, and Nutrition, Physical Activity, and Metabolism; and
+A scientific statement from the American Heart Association Exercise, Cardiac Rehabilitation, and Prevention Committee, the Council on Clinical Cardiology; the Councils on Cardiovascular Nursing, Epidemiology and Prevention, and Nutrition, Physical Activity, and Metabolism; and the American Association of Cardiovascular and Pulmonary Rehabilitation.
+Circulation, 115(20): 2675–2682.

 - Balady GJ, et al. (2011).
 Referral, enrollment, and delivery of cardiac rehabilitation/secondary prevention programs at clinical centers and beyond: A presidential advisory from the American Heart Association.
 Circulation, 124(25): 2951–2960.